 - 1. Select Users | Users/User Groups. - 2.
 In the tree, do either of the following: - To create a user, right-click the user-defined User Group to which the user will belong or the Independent Users node if the user will not belong to a group, and select Add User.
 The User Details screen is displayed in the main window. - To edit an existing use, select the user.
-Then, in the User Details screen that is displayed in the main window, click Edit.

-- 3. Specify a User Name and email address for the user.
-Note that you can supply descriptive name instead of the real or full name.
+Then, in the User Details screen that is displayed in the main pane, click Edit. - 3.
+Specify a User Name and email address for the user.
+Note that you can supply a descriptive name instead of a real or full name.
 You can specify the real or full name in the Identifiers area below. - 4.
 In the Identifiers section, specify the identifiers that can be used to uniquely identify the user to the system.
-You can specify an IP address or range, and/or a user name: Select the identifier type and specify the value.
-Click 🚁 to add a row.
-For user name, you can specify an appropriate domain_name\user_name. - 5.
-For Independent Users only: If the user should be assigned Security, Logging, and/or HTTPS policies other than those defined as the site-defaults, select the desired policies in the drop down lists. - 6.
+You can choose to specify an IP address or range, and/or a user name in the Type drop down list: Select the identifier type and specify the value.
+Click 🌉 to add a row.
+For user name, you can specify an appropriate domain\name\user\name. - 5.
+For Independent Users only: If the user should be assigned Security, Logging, and/or HTTPS policies other than those defined as the site defaults, select the required policies in the drop down lists. - 6.
 Click Save. - 7.
-If you are ready to distribute and implement the changes in your system devices, click 👡
+If you are ready to distribute and implement the changes in your system devices, click 😻